Charles Townshend (British Army officer): March to Baghdad

 The Ottoman caliphate had proclaimed a jihad against the British Empire in November 1914, and by 1915, there was serious discontent among the Indian Muslim soldiers who were extremely unhappy about fighting Ottoman Muslims on behalf of the British.
 By contrast, the Hindu and Sikh soldiers stayed loyal to the British.
-By the autumn of 1915, Townshend, faced with increasing desertions by his Indian Muslim troops, sent all of his Muslim soldiers, numbering about 1,000, back to Basra, saying that Indian Muslims would rather desert than fight other Muslims (however, Townshend retained the Muslims to serve as support troops).
+By the autumn of 1915, Townshend faced with increasing desertions by his Indian Muslim troops sent all of his Muslim soldiers, numbering about 1,000 back to Basra, saying that Indian Muslims would rather desert than fight other Muslims (however, Townshend retained the Muslims serving as support troops).
 The Indian Muslims complained that it was blasphemous that they should be expected to fight near the tomb of Suliman Pak, the barber of the Prophet Mohammed and preferred to desert to the enemy (though the Ottomans were not troubled by the prospect of fighting near the tomb of Suliman Pak).

-Townshend asked that Nixon send all of the British soldiers working as policemen, clerks and batmen in Basra up to the front to replace the Indian Muslims Townshend had sent away, a request that Nixon refused.
+Townshend asked that Nixon send all of the British soldiers working as policemen, clerks and batmen in Basra up to the front to replace the Indian Muslims Townshend had sent away from the front, a request that Nixon refused.
 Relations between Nixon and Townshend were extremely poor and Nixon went out of his way to make things difficult for Townshend.
-By this time, Townshend had advanced over 500 miles up the Tigris and he was at the end of a long and tenuous supply line that was stretched more and more as he continued his way up the river.
+By this time, Townshend had advanced over 500 miles up the Tigris and he was at the end of a long and tenuous supply line that was stretched more and more as he continued way up the river.
 Supplies from Basra were brought up in mahelas, a type of Arab sailing boat with enormous sails that moved very slowly at the best of times.
 A further problem for the Anglo-Indian forces was the lack of hospital ships for the treatment of the wounded and sick and by the autumn of 1915, illness had incapacitated much of the Anglo-Indian forces.

-In a letter to his friend in the War Office, Townshend wrote "We have certainly not good enough troops to make certain of taking Baghdad, which I fear is being fortified..." and went on to warn that a retreat from Baghdad would mean "an instant rising of the Arabs of the whole country behind us", adding that the Persians and the Afghans would likely be swept up by the Pan-Islamic propaganda of the Ottomans to join the jihad against the Allies.
-Townshend wrote that "We ought to hold what we have got and not advance anymore...
-All these offensive operations in secondary theatres are dreadful errors in strategy: the Dardanelles, Egypt, Mesopotamia, East Africa!".
+In a letter to his friend in the War Office, Townshend wrote: "We have certainly not good enough troops to make certain of taking Baghdad, which I fear is being fortified..." and going on to warn that a retreat from Baghdad would mean "an instant rising of the Arabs of the whole country behind us", adding that the Persians and the Afghans would likely be swept up by the Pan-Islamic propaganda of the Ottomans to join the jihad against the Allies.
+Townshend wrote that: "We ought to hold what we have got and not advance anymore...All these offensive operations in secondary theatres are dreadful errors in strategy: the Dardanelles, Egypt, Mesopotamia, East Africa!".
 Townshend believed the main theatre of the war that would decide its outcome were the operations in France and Flanders, and believed that Britain should be concentrating its strength in Europe, observing that if Germany were defeated, the war would be won, but if the Ottoman Empire were defeated, Germany would still have to be defeated.
-However, the egomaniac Townshend wrote in a letter to his wife Alice seventeen days later "I told you, darling, that I only wanted my chance!
+However, the egomaniac Townshend wrote in a letter to his wife Alice 17 days later: "I told you, darling, that I only wanted my chance!
 You should have seen the British and Indian soldiers cheering me as I stood on the Comet.
 I must have the gift of making men (I mean the soldier men) love me and follow me.
-I have only known the 6th Division for six months and they'd storm the gates of hell if I told them to".
+I only known the 6th Division for six months and they'd storm the gates of hell if I told them to".